MaPPmath/mappmath.github.io/pages/1_puzzles.md

 She's recently been interested in **topology**, the study of structures which can be morphed from one to another without cutting or tearing, such as the donut and coffee cup shown above.
-*Can you decode the number pairs by rewriting topologically-equivalent letters on each row of the grid in alphabetical order?*
+**Can you decode the number pairs by finding five groups of topologically-equivalent letters?** Try writing each group in alphabetical order on the corresponding rows of the grid...

 * [Printable Version](https://github.com/MaPPmath/example-puzzle/raw/master/mapp-example-puzzle.pdf)
 * [Solution](/img/topology-puzzle-solution.png)